Part I- Homeownership as Part of the American Dream

 https://www.zerohedge.com/markets/heres-why-housing-unaffordable-bottom-90

-Neither major political party voices significant objections about this trend, causing suspicion that both parties' interests have merged into one, with a new name, The National Republicrat Party (NRP) or Party of the Rich, Famous, Powerful, and well-connected to the government.
+Neither major political party voices significant objections to this trend, raising suspicions that the interests of both parties have merged into one, under a new name: The National Republicrat Party (NRP), also known as the Party of the Rich, Famous, Powerful, and well-connected to the government.
 The ruling class, the state, and giant corporations are focused on ensuring the status quo by distributing propaganda and using psychological manipulations (gaslighting) to sway public perceptions about whom they represent.
 The objective is to keep the folks fractured, causing Democrats to hate Republicans and vice versa.
-Many are beginning to understand that this NRP represents only its interest and the interest of those who keep it in power.
+Many are beginning to understand that this NRP represents only its own interests and the interests of those who keep it in power.

 Homeownership:

-The American Dream, at least for more than a century, was to own a single-family home with multiple bedrooms, baths, a garage, a yard adorned with charming gardens, and a picket fence, a place where two Labradors and two cats in the yard could call home.
+The American Dream, for more than a century, has been to own a single-family home with multiple bedrooms, baths, a garage, a yard adorned with charming gardens, and a picket fence —a place where two Labradors and two cats could call home.

 Diligence is conscientiousness, determination, or perseverance to accomplish something.
-Tenacity is the quality or state of tenaciousness or never giving up.
-Central to this were pillars like education, wealth accumulation, and the dream of home ownership.
+Tenacity is the quality or state of tenacity, or never giving up.
+Central to this were pillars such as education, wealth accumulation, and the dream of homeownership.

 https://www.history.com/news/post-world-war-ii-boom-economy